novasearch/wiki.novasearch.org/wiki/Condor.md

 layout: wiki
 ---

-condor is an workload management system for compute-intensive tasks.
+Condor is an workload management system for compute-intensive tasks.
 It is used in production environments for more than 15 years, so it is considered a stable and mature project.